szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Self-explanatory.
 Generally speaking, it's more powerful to directly increase the base damage.

-**Component 2260:** Make Blades and Skalds get 1/2 APR on levels 7 and 13, much like Fighters
+**Component 2260:** Make Blades, Skalds, and Swashbucklers get 1/2 APR on levels 7 and 13, much like Fighters

 This will give these classes an edge, as they are more martially inclined.
 It also mirrors how it works in BG3 for Blades.